 During the course of the pandemic several parishioners have chosen to contribute by Bank Transfer or Standing Order and it is hoped they will continue to do so in the long term rather than use envelopes.
 This facilitates the financial administration of the parish.
 Please consider contributing by Standing Order.
 The details needed are provided below.

 Your ongoing financial support is welcomed and needed

 Fr.
-Patterson wishes to thank you for your offerings during these difficult times.
-He is particularly grateful to those parishioners who regularly contribute to parish funds by bank transfer which helps to meet the day to day financial commitments of our churches.
+Patterson renews his thanks to you for your offerings during these difficult times especially to those parishioners who regularly contribute to parish funds by bank transfer helping to meet the regular financial commitments of our churches.

-Whilst we are being urged to “Stay at Home,” it may not be wise to drop your envelopes through the presbytery letterbox, unless your daily exercise route happens to take you past the presbytery.
-Please be sensible.
+Should you wish, you may drop your envelopes through the presbytery letterbox.
 For security reason, envelopes should not be put through the letterbox of St. Alban’s Presbytery.